-We all have the ability to play numerous roles in life, such as switching quickly between parent and child when attending a family gathering, or switching quickly between friend and customer when shopping or dining with a significant other.
-Likewise, structured facilitator training enables facilitators to switch their consciousness quickly between the roles of facilitator and methodologist.
+We all have abilities to perform numerous roles in life, such as switching quickly between parent and child when attending a family gathering, or switching quickly between friend and customer when shopping or dining with a significant other.
+Likewise, structured facilitator training enables facilitators to switch their consciousness quickly between the roles of facilitator and methodologist (meeting designer).

-Note that a facilitator can “show up” with someone else having performed the coordination, documentation, and methodology roles.
+Note that a facilitator can “show up” with someone else having performed the coordination, documentation, and meeting designer roles.

 Four Roles of Effective Facilitation

-- This role is usually fulfilled by administrative support or by the facilitator.
+- This role is usually fulfilled by administrative support or by the individual who will be the facilitator.
 The coordinator role is not always formal but must exist.
 Responsibilities include:

 - Reserving the meeting room,